scs-phd-deans-committee/scs-phd-deans-committee.github.io/ugrad-re.md

 * [Lab-hopping rotation program](https://docs.google.com/forms/d/e/1FAIpQLSencK356aGjfyy91lDc4nqR2YDHzJJbujm3tVPOfmvLwa93Uw/viewform) to give undergraduates a taste of what research life is like by sitting in on lab meetings

 See bottom of page for pictures and details from our recent events!

+## Future Events

+Each semester we host at least 1 research mixer and 1 research panel.
+We will try to keep this site updated with upcoming events.
+Make sure you are also subscribed to scs-lists [at] lists.andrew.cmu.edu or scs-ms-students [at] cs.cmu.edu to receive all event updates!

 ## Potential Future Initiatives